How to Tie Tippet to Leader

 What Is Tippet?

 Tippet is the smallest diameter of line in fly fishing.
-It resides at the end of the line system and attaches to the fly or flies.
-Tippet is also the tail end of tapered leaders.
-Leaders are composed of a tapered butt section with the thinnest diameter of the leader being the tippet.
+It resides at the end of the line system and attaches to the hook eye of a fly.
+The tippet tag end is the end of a tapered leader.
+Leaders are composed of a tapered butt section, with the thinnest diameter of the leader being the tippet.
 This butt section connects to the fly line, often in a loop-to-loop connection.
-The tippet is the second component of the leader, opposite the leader butt.
+The tippet is the second component of the leader, opposite the leader butt, which attaches to the end of the fly line.
 The taper allows the leader to extend from the fly line, unfurling and delicately presenting a fly.
 Without the taper, a cast would not be able to turn over, and accuracy would suffer.
 Instead, the line would drop in a heap on the water.

 Leaders are purchased individually or in packs.
 In contrast, fly shops sell spools of tippet.
 The length of a leader should be the length of your rod, initially.
 For instance, a 9ft fly rod should have a 9ft leader.
 Over time portions of the tippet will get nipped off the leader from replacing flies.
 Each time a fly is removed, and another added, a bit of tippet is lost.
 The lost tippet eventually will affect casting, as well as presenting flies.
 Fly anglers come equipped with various strengths of spooled tippet material to tie directly to the shortened leader.

 Answer: Like a Surgeon